Download Our Summer Menu Collection

 Aix: Hôtel de Ville

-The Hôtel de Ville was constructed in the middle of the 17th century when Aix en Provence was Provence’s capital.
-Throughout France, the Hôtel de Ville (town or city hall) is where the elected representatives gather.
+The Hôtel de Ville was constructed mid-17th century when Aix-en-Provence was Provence’s capital.
+The Hôtel de Ville (town or city hall) is where the elected representatives gather throughout France.
 Often this is also the location where administrative requests occur.
 As in other towns, all Aix residents who wish to marry must do so at City Hall.
-Only the civil ceremony is considered legal in France.
+Only civil ceremonies are considered legal in France.
 Church weddings can only occur after the civil service.

 Aix-en-Provence Hotel de Ville